thompsons1234/remote-pay-android-go/README.md

       * displayOrderLineItemRemoved - showDisplayOrder now handles this
       * displayOrderDiscountAdded - showDisplayOrder now handles this
       * displayOrderDiscountRemoved - showDisplayOrder now handles this
+    * Modified
+      * SaleRequest, AuthRequest, PreAuthRequest and ManualRefund require ExternalId to be set.
+(REQUIRED)
+        * ExternalId should be unique per transaction allowing the Clover device to detect, and potentially reject, if the same externalID is reused for subsequent transaction requests
+      * changed all device action API calls to return void
+      * CloverConnecter now requires ApplicationId to be set via configuration/installation of the third party application.
+This is provided as part of the device configuration that is passed in during the creation of the CloverConnector.
+      * Behavior change for RefundPaymentRequest.
+In the prior versions, a value of zero for the amount field would trigger a refund of the full payment amount.
+With the 1.0 version, passing zero in the amount field will trigger a validation failure.
+Use FullRefund:boolean to specify a full refund amount.
+NOTE: This will attempt to refund the original (full) payment amount, not the remaining amount, in a partial refund scenario.
   * ICloverConnectorListener (Notifications)
     * Added
       * onPaymentConfirmation - (REQUIRED) consists of a Payment and a list of challenges/void reasons